8.A.17 The Na+ Channel Auxiliary Subunit β1-β4 (SCA-β) Family

 ß3 from Homo sapiens (Q9NY72)

-Sodium channel β2 subunit.
+Sodium channel β2 subunit of 1040 aas and 1 or 2 TMSs, at the C-terminus and possibly at the N-terminus.
 Distinctive biophysical properties of INa in atrial and ventricular myocytes can be attributed to inhomogeneous expression of NaVβ2 and NaVβ4 subunits, and atrial INa is more sensitive to inhibition by dronedarone (Chen et al. 2016).

 β2 from Homo sapiens (O60939)